lukasoppermann/html5sortable/CONTRIBUTING.md

 Once you are happy with you changes, save and close the file to move on.
 Another file with all commit messages is shown.
 Remove the ones you don't want and save and close this file as well.
 Your rebase should continue and you should be down.

-**Note:** As you rewrote history, you will now need to force-push if you changes commits that are already on a remote server.
+**Note:** As you rewrote history, you will now need to force-push if you changed commits that are already on a remote server.

 **Happy coding!**